 This registration process must be completed at least 45 business days prior to the beginning of the obligation period for it to be effective as of the start of the obligation period.
 If the process is not completed by 45 business days before the start of the obligation period, the IESO cannot guarantee that the registration will be effective as of the start of the obligation period and this may have consequences related to non-performance charges.
 For clarity, under all circumstances, the registration process must be completed prior to the commencement of the obligation period or be subject to MR Ch.7 s.18.4.4.
 Upon completion, the capacity market participant can assign the newly registered resource with their applicable capacity obligation.

+Where a capacity auction participant obtained a capacity obligation for a physical hourly demand response resource with the intention to deliver on the capacity obligation using a qualified capacity dispatchable load resource, the market registration processes should be completed for the capacity dispatchable load resource.
+Upon completion, the capacity obligation may be transferred from the physical hourly demand response resource to the capacity dispatchable load resource.
+The transfer must be completed in advance of the capacity obligation transfer deadline, as outlined in section 7.
+If the registration process cannot be completed for the new capacity dispatchable load resource, then it must be completed for the physical hourly demand response resource.

 Except in the case of a system-backed capacity import resource and generator-backed capacity import resource, a capacity market participant with a physical capacity obligation must be the registered owner of the resource associated with the capacity auction resource, as described in MM 1.5.
 Capacity market participants participating with a generator-backed capacity import resource must be the owner of the generator backed import contributors as attested to during the capacity qualification request in the pre-auction period.
 Capacity market participants participating with virtual hourly demand response resources may include physical or virtual non-dispatchable loads owned by a third party as demand response contributors.
 As per MR Ch.7 s.19.2.6, load equipment that is associated with a dispatchable load or price responsive load shall not be registered as a demand response contributor.

 Market participants that are seeking to change attributes of their resources (e.g., a resource may change its bid type), in the IESO’s registration system in order to satisfy a capacity obligation must complete the market registration process, including possible commissioning tests, 45 business days prior to the start of the obligation period for it to be effective as of the start of the obligation period.
 If the process is not completed by 45 business days before the start of the obligation period, the IESO cannot guarantee that the registration will be effective as of the start of the obligation period and this may have consequences related to non-performance charges.
 For clarity, under all circumstances, the registration process must be completed prior to the commencement of the obligation period or be subject to MR Ch.7 s.18.4.4.